GluuFederation/docs-ce-prod/3.1.0/source/integration/mobile/appauth-android.md

          }
     });
 ```

-### redirectUri
+### RedirectUri

-custom URI redirection scheme for inter-app communication
+RedirectUri is the Uri where browser will be redirected called by after successful login to openid.

 #### Define redirectURI
 As Authorization request will be made using custom tab, redirectURI will provide redirection
 back to the app from custom tab after request get performed successfully.

 It is recommended to  use a custom scheme as redirectURI.You can simply use any
 custom scheme you want and need to declare it in app's manifest file.

 You will find more about custom scheme from [IETF Document](https://tools.ietf.org/html/draft-ietf-oauth-native-apps-08#section-7.1)

+You can also prefer Android's officail doc on applink for more details [Android doc](https://developer.android.com/training/app-links/index.html)

 For example, if you declare custom scheme `myscheme` and host `client.example.com` then
 redirectURL will look like: `myscheme://client.example.com`

 The library configures the `RedirectUriReceiverActivity` to
 handle a custom scheme and need to declare this activity into
 your `AndroidManifest.xml` file by adding following:

 ```xml
     <activity android:name="net.openid.appauth.RedirectUriReceiverActivity">
         <intent-filter>